How to Become a Police Officer in Denver

 The Denver Civil Service Commission oversees the hiring and testing process for Denver police recruits.
 The process does include a number of mental, physical and psychological examinations before and during the police academy training.

-The first test for new recruits is the Entry Level Police Officer Exam, which is a written exam candidates are required to pass before entering the police academy.
+The first test for new recruits is the Entry Level Police Officer Exam, which is a written exam that candidates are required to pass before entering the police academy.
 For more information on the testing schedule, please consult the Civil Service Commission.

 Once the written test is passed, candidates will be subjected to a polygraph test, followed by an interview with a psychologist.
 At this point, an evaluation will be made on the candidate’s potential to join the force.
 Once the background check comes through, all approved candidates will be placed on an Eligible Register and will have to wait until called on by the DPD Departmental Panel Interview.
 After which point, approved candidates will face a round of medical and psychological evaluations and drug testing.
 Once this process is complete, eligible recruits may attend the Police Training Academy.